 9. A Muse that Inspire Many Celebrities

 Did you know that at some point, Joshua Tree National Park served as an inspiration for such artists as The Eagles, U2, Selena, Childish Gambino, and Gram Parsons?
 Some of them have written songs about this remarkable region.
 Others had photoshoots (a trend that continues up to this day) or even shot music videos.
-There are no other places like Joshua Tree National Park after all.
+There is no other place like Joshua Tree National Park after all.

 10. Bizarre Accommodations You Wouldn’t Stay Elsewhere

-Is it someone in the air or does Joshua Tree National Park indeed inspire creativity?
+Is it something in the air or does Joshua Tree National Park indeed inspire creativity?
 For all of those who want to know, we’re not talking about the area’s ability to inspire artists and musicians.
-This time, the matter pertains the bizarre accommodations, surrounding the park.
+This time, the matter pertains to bizarre accommodations surrounding the park.

-The locals and frequent visitors call this type of lodging glamping, which is, in essence, camping with a bit (in some cases, a lot) of luxury.
+Locals and frequent visitors call this type of lodging glamping, which is, in essence, camping with a bit (in some cases, a lot) of luxury.
 Where else can you rent a trailer in the desert or stare at the starry sky from a bubble-tent?
-If these accommodations don’t raise your eyebrow, try spending a nigh in a land yacht with the hot tub and back patio.
+If these accommodations don’t raise your eyebrow, try spending a night in a land yacht with a hot tub and back patio.

-I’m glad you made this far.
+I’m glad you made it this far.
 I have a surprise for you.
 The interesting things to know about Joshua Tree National Park don’t end on these.
 I have picked these 10 areas based solely on my own interests.
-I know some of these facts (first of all, the legend about the Joshua tree) are… well, common.
-Yet somebody might learn them for the first time.
+I know some of these facts (first of all the legend about the Joshua tree) are… well, common.
+Yet somebody may have just heard them for the first time.
 In case you are well aware of one or two of these fun and historical facts, feel free to skip them and move to the next thing you didn’t know about Joshua Tree National Park.